rdegges/rdegges-blog/articles/2009/my-git.md

 control systems (VCS) were horrible.
 Naturally, I wanted to give it a try, and get back to the best-practices way of doing things (using a VCS).

-When I first learned about VCSs, pretty much everyone used SVN or CVS.
+When I first learned about VCS, pretty much everyone used SVN or CVS.
 When I researched them both, there was no doubt in my mind that SVN was clearly the most popular, and so that’s what I decided to learn.
 I started using SVN for all of my code (most of it was hosted on SourceForge at some point or another), and